Botox side effects: risks, prevalence, and safety

 Does Botox hurt?

 Botox is injected with a very thin needle.
-Most people experience the injections as small pinches.
+Most people experience the injections as small pinpricks.
+The pain is comparable to an insect bite.

 How long do the side effects of Botox last?

-The most common side effects, such as redness and swelling, usually disappear within a few hours or days.
+The most common side effects, such as redness and swelling, usually disappear within a few hours.
+Any bruising usually disappears within 1–2 weeks.

 Can Botox cause permanent damage?

-The doses used in aesthetic botulinum treatments are small.
+The doses used in aesthetic botulinum toxin treatments are small.
 Any side effects are temporary.
+Current research evidence does not indicate that botulinum toxin used in aesthetic doses causes permanent damage.

 If you are considering Botox treatment and have concerns about its safety, you can send a photo for a free assessment.